 The One4Life includes a steel frame, EPS foam, and SafeCell technology.
 While none of these features are required as part of the FVMSS213 federal safety standard, Britax has a long history of working to exceed those requirements in as many ways as possible.
 SafeCell is the red honeycomb-like plastic on the sides of the seat.
 It is designed to act as a crumple zone during a crash.
-An anti-rebound bar that converts to a very cool footrest when the child is forward facing will be available for purchase in the near future.

 The top tether is a crucial part of your child’s car seat.
 It reduces the risk of head excursion by 4-6 inches in a crash.
 Britax uses a V-shaped tether that works a little differently than the single strap most other manufacturers use — it usually needs to be routed around the vehicle headrest.

 The top tether and lower anchors can be used in booster mode.
 When it’s not in use, the tether stores on a loop right on the back of the seat.
 Even better, the tether comes with a band so the excess tether strap can be wound up.